guillermooo/sublime-undocs/source/file_management/file_management.rst

 .. _fm-goto-symbol:

 :samp:`@{symbol}`
-    Searches for **symbol** symbol in the active buffer;
+    Searches for the symbol named ``symbol`` in the active buffer.
-    bound to :kbd:`Ctrl+R`.
+    Bound to :kbd:`Ctrl+R`.

-    Symbols usually are classes or functions,
+    Symbols usually include classes and functions,
-    but can target any scope present
-    in the syntax definition.
+    but can extract names from any scope present in the syntax definition.
-    See *Symbols - Syntax Preferences*
-    (XXX to be added).
-    If no symbols are defined,
+    If no symbols are defined
+    for the current file type,
     the search will simply fail.

 ..
+See *Symbols - Syntax Preferences*
-(XXX to be added).
+..
+(TODO: to be added).

 :samp:`#{term}`
-    Fuzzy-searches a word in the file matching **term** and highlights all instances;
+    Performs a fuzzy search of the ``term`` search term and highlights all matches.
-    bound to :kbd:`Ctrl+;`.
+    Bound to :kbd:`Ctrl+;`.

 :samp:`:{line_number}`
     Goes to the specified line number
-    or the end of the file
+    or to the end of the file
-    if it exceeds the file limit;
+    (for too large numbers).
-    bound to :kbd:`Ctrl+G`.
+    Bound to :kbd:`Ctrl+G`.

 .. note::

     Searching for symbols will only work
     if the active file type
     has symbols defined for it.
-    Symbols are defined in *.tmLanguage* files.
+    Symbols are defined in ``.tmLanguage`` files.

-.. todo: Explain how to create symbols.
+    For more information about symbols,
+    see :doc:`../reference/symbols`.

 .. _fm-sidebar:

 Sidebar
 =======

-The sidebar gives you an overview of the active project.
+The sidebar provides an overview of the active project.
-Files and folders added to the sidebar will be available in `Goto Anything`_ and project-wide actions
+Files and folders in the sidebar will be available in `Goto Anything`_ and project-wide actions
 (like project-wide searches).